proofzero/rollupid/docs/platform/passport.md

 <figure><img src="../.gitbook/assets/MacBook Pro 14_ - 4.png" alt=""><figcaption></figcaption></figure>

-Once authorized your the user will be redirected back to your application with the state and exchange code [described in the guide](../getting-started/auth-flow.md) to complete the auth flow and receive an access token.
+Once authorized the user will be redirected back to your application with the state and exchange code [described in the guide](../getting-started/auth-flow.md) to complete the auth flow and receive an access token.

 ### Tokens & Sessions